gil2rok/fine-mapping/README.md

 # Fine-Mapping
 ![License: Apache-2.0](https://img.shields.io/github/license/gil2rok/fine-mapping)

-Perform fine-mapping that identifies which genetic variants (SNPS) cause a complex, phenotypic trait.
+Perform fine-mapping that identifies which genetic variants (SNPs) cause a complex, phenotypic trait.
 Do so by extending a probablistic regression model (SuSiE) to smartly incoprorate functional annotations.

 **Note: this repo is under active development and is not yet fully functional**